khaled-mehizel/HR-analysis/README.md

 # Visualization:
 After an hour of fiddling around with the ODBC connector and adding a password to my local MySQL server and forgetting it five seconds later, I finally figured out how to create Power BI to MySQL Workbench.
 I will use views to import the data instead of the unbelievable pain in the neck that is exporting to CSV file! **a whole new wooooorld** I blame Colt for not teaching me this.

+I also started freaking out as to whether I should call it a histogram or a bar chart.
+I eventually decided to stick to the simple rule of thumb of "bars for categorical data, and histograms for quantitative data.
+But isn't a bin *technically* a category?
+I can imagine some scientists in the 1800s getting into a fist fight over this.

   - **Number of Employees:** A card visual will do!
   - **Overall Attrition Rate:** Ditto.
-  - **Age Distribution of Employees:** The first of many histograms in our dashboard, we'll use the power of pandas, MatPlotLib, and Seaborn.
+  - **Age Distribution of Employees:** The first of many histograms in our dashboard.
+The age column has already been binned in SQL, so it's a matter of creating a bar chart, sorting the X-axis by the bins, and reducing the spacing between the bars, creating a histogram!
-  *
+  - **Tenure Distribution of Employees:** The YearsInCompany column will be binned in Power BI, but the process is largely the same as previously.
+  - **Distribution of employees by Monthly Rate (trimmed)**:.

   # Insights: